 In fact, not only can you use your faith to reduce stress; you can also use your faith to improve and strengthen your self-care.

 Applying Faith in Self-care Goals Avoids Stress and Consequences

-Have you ever noticed how in our ‘worldly’ thinking (which is usually Monday – Saturday) we lean towards the quick, convenient, inexpensive, tasty and FUN options for our self-care?
+Have you ever noticed how in our ‘worldly’ thinking we lean towards the quick, convenient, inexpensive, tasty and FUN options for our self-care?

 Ever wonder why we do that?
 Many times our choices are driven by over-committed schedules, misaligned priorities, and fleshly desires.